 What Happened To Slawsa After Shark Tank?

 When Busha visited the Tank, she let the Sharks taste her old family recipe and grew emotional while explaining how she and her husband had been living below their means to save up for her entrepreneurial dreams.
 The Sharks were impressed by Busha's pitch and her passionate, committed attitude, but despite the investors' respect for her, each was either underwhelmed by the product or believed her pitch wasn't worth the investment.
-Just because a product doesn't receive a Shark's backing, however, doesn't mean it's doomed to fail; many unsuccessful "Shark Tank" pitches go on to succeed elsewhere, so where is Slawsa today?
+Just because a food company doesn't receive a Shark's backing, however, doesn't mean it's doomed to fail; many unsuccessful "Shark Tank" pitches go on to succeed elsewhere, so where is Slawsa today?

 All about Slawsa's Shark Tank journey